Louis Gaudinot: Ring of Combat

 Gaudinot signed with New Jersey's Ring of Combat to compete as a professional in April 2009.
 His debut came at Ring of Combat 24 against fellow 0-0 fighter, Chris Aquino.
 Gaudinot controlled the bout and won the fight via unanimous decision after two, four-minute rounds.
 After the fight, he stirred some controversy when he flipped off Aquino's corner.

 Gaudinot fought on the next card at Ring of Combat 25 and took his first professional loss, losing a unanimous decision to Nick Cottone.

-At Ring of Combat 26, Gaudinot bounced back from his loss to Cottone with a second round TKO victory over Jeff Cressman.
-Two months later Gaudinot was again in action, and again was fighting on back-to-back Ring of Combat cards.
-On the Ring of Combat 27 card he competed in his first three round fight, winning via unanimous decision against Nate Williams.
+At Ring of Combat 26, Gaudinot bounced back from his loss to Cottone with a second-round TKO victory over Jeff Cressman.
+Two months later Gaudinot was again in action and again was fighting on back-to-back Ring of Combat cards.
+On the Ring of Combat 27 card he competed in his first three-round fight, winning via unanimous decision against Nate Williams.

 Gaudinot fought against Tuan Pham at Ring of Combat 28, winning the fight via KO in the first round.
 The impressive victory earned Gaudinot a chance at the vacant Ring of Combat Flyweight Championship.
 His title shot came at Ring of Combat 31 against Jesse Riggleman.
-Gaudinot dominated the bout and won via submission (guillotine choke) nearing the end of the first round.
+Gaudinot dominated the bout and won via submission (guillotine choke) near the end of the first round.

 The Ultimate Fighter

-In 2011, Gaudinot had signed with the UFC to compete on The Ultimate Fighter: Team Bisping vs. Team Miller.
+In 2011, Gaudinot signed with the UFC to compete on The Ultimate Fighter: Team Bisping vs. Team Miller.
 In the first episode, Gaudinot faced Paul McVeigh; winning via TKO in the third round.
 The win gained Gaudinot entry into the Ultimate Fighter house.
 He was selected as a part of Team Bisping.

 Gaudinot next fought against Team Mayhem's Dustin Pague.
 Gaudinot lost the fight in the second round via rear-naked choke submission.
-The fight also won Gaudinot and Pague an additional $25,000 for the fan voted "Fight of the Season".
+The fight also won Gaudinot and Pague an additional $25,000 for the fan-voted "Fight of the Season".